Here’s how much a beach badge costs in South Jersey

 Beaches open: As of July 1, all beaches from Caspian Avenue to Jackson Avenue are open.

-What to do: Swimming is only permitted when a lifeguard is present.
-Surfing is permitted at Crystal Beach at New Hampshire Avenue, the Delaware Avenue Beach, and the Downtown Beach at Raleigh Avenue.
-Kayaking and windsurfing is permitted at the Jackson Avenue beach only.
+What to do: Swimming is permitted only when a lifeguard is present.
+Surfing is permitted at Crystal Beach at New Hampshire Avenue, Delaware Avenue and Raleigh Avenue.
+Kayaking and windsurfing are permitted at the Jackson Avenue beach only.
 Volleyball is allowed in designated areas.
 Fishing is permitted from the jetties.

 More information: atlanticcitynj.com